imjoseangel/terraform-aws-localstack/README.md

 ## Deploys an AWS EC2 and DynamoDB on LocalStack

-The following repository shows the way to create an EC2 instance connected to a DynamoDB with LocalStack.
+The following repository shows the way to create an EC2 instance connected to a DynamoDB with [LocalStack](https://github.com/localstack/localstack).
 All the test are running automatically and using GitHub Actions.

 ### NOTES

-* Automatically test the code with [localstack](https://github.com/localstack/localstack).
+* Automatically test the code with [LocalStack](https://github.com/localstack/localstack).
 * Automatically uses [tfsec](https://github.com/tfsec/tfsec) for security testing.
 * Implements [pre-commit](https://pre-commit.com/)  for static testing
 * Implements [editorconfig](https://editorconfig.org/) for file format.